akshat57/how-do-llms-use-their-depth/README.md

 # How Do LLMs Use Their Depth? — Code to Generate Figures

 Minimal instructions to reproduce the paper’s figures from code.
-Workflow: **trace per-layer logits → write CSVs → plot** (POS, multi-token facts, downstream options; plus frequency buckets and decision flips).
+Workflow: trace per-layer logits → write CSVs → plot (POS, multi-token facts, downstream options; plus frequency buckets and decision flips).
+Note: environments vary—on some clusters you may need to install extra Python packages or pin versions.

 ---
 ## Paper Results